ibm-garage-tsa/cp4mcm-installer/README.md

 **Updates:**

+10/07/2021
+- Fixed the size of PVC for Kafka (10G -> 25G)
+- Fixed the roks-certs.sh to handle Teleport (SRE Bastion console access) and AWX route
+- Fixed the Common Services CRD to decrease a footprint (medium -> small with some changes)

 5/27/2021
 - Added RemoteAgentDeploy CR to allow automatic deployment of  IBM Monitoring DataProvider to managed clusters
 - Added roks-certs.sh script that configures usage of Let's Encrypt signed certificates for Cloud Pak for MCM 2.3